 Click here to read the details of the reverse mortgage costs in Minnesota.

 The money received from a Reverse Mortgage is considered a loan, not income so the generally not considered taxable income and Social Security and Medicare are not affected.
 It is possible to receive public benefits such as Medical Assistance/Medicaid, food stamps, SSI and obtain a Reverse Mortgage.
 So these benefits are not affected, the cash received from the Reverse Mortgage must be spent in the month it is received.
 (Legal services should be consulted for a particular situation.)

-Payment of the Reverse Mortgage is not due until the borrower permanently leaves the home.
+Payment of the Reverse Mortgage is not due until the borrower permanently leaves the home or upon other maturity triggers.
 Although the loan could be called due if one does not abide by the terms of the loan such as not paying property taxes, hazard insurance, and maintaining the home.

 As a non-recourse loan, the repayment amount cannot exceed the value of the home with no personal liability for the borrower or their estate.
 The loan is generally paid through the sale of the home.
 If heirs wish to maintain ownership, the loan can be repaid with other liquid assets or by obtaining a conventional mortgage.
 In the case of joint borrowers, when one of them dies, the mortgage stays in place as long as the other borrower has the home as their primary residence and abides by the terms of the loan, i.e. paying property taxes, hazard insurance and maintaining the property.

 The amount to be repaid includes the closing costs, cash advanced to the borrower over the length of the loan, the accrued interest, and accrued FHA Mortgage Insurance Premium (MIP) on the HECM.
 Any remaining equity is retained by the borrower or their heirs.